Grabes/docker-php7/readme.md

-# PHP 7 docker image
+# PHP-FPM 7.1 docker image

-This is a [Docker](http://www.docker.com) image for [PHP 7](http://php.net/) suited to run Laravel and Wordpress.
+This is a [Docker](http://www.docker.com) image for [PHP 7.1](http://php.net/) suited to run Laravel and Wordpress.

-An automated build for this repo is available on the [Docker Hub](https://registry.hub.docker.com/u/egraber/php7-fpm/).
+An automated build for this repo is available on the [Docker Hub](https://hub.docker.com/r/egraber/php-fpm-7.1/).

 ---